Books

 This dream became an obsession with me and I saw Viktoria in my mind and thought about her constantly.
 Eventually, I decided to write the story down, even if it were only to help me sleep at night and lay her to rest.

-I cried writing the final chapter, as I had lived Viktoria for so long and dreamed so vividly of her, that she had become a real entity.
+Of course, the story took a mind of its own and I cried writing the final chapter, as I had lived Viktoria for so long and dreamed so vividly of her, that she had become a real entity.
 I missed her.